What Is The Difference Between Lbs And Kg

 Why the Discrepancy?
 A Matter of Systems

 The persistence of both systems stems from historical and political factors.
 The metric system was designed for its simplicity and decimal-based structure, making calculations straightforward.
-However, the United States, along with a few other countries, continues to use the imperial system for historical reasons and cultural preference.
+Even so, the United States, along with a few other countries, continues to use the imperial system for historical reasons and cultural preference.
 This divergence leads to the need for constant conversions and understanding of both units.

 Trends and Latest Developments